Black Cat Meaning: Myths and Facts Debunked

 Myth: Seeing a Black Cat Brings Bad Luck

-You’ve probably heard that it’s unlucky if a black cat crosses your path.
+You’ve probably heard that it’s unlucky to see a black cat crossing your path.
 Although the origin of this common black cat myth is uncertain, it may have to do with the cat’s slick demeanor.
-A black cat’s sly movements might suggest to some superstitious spectators that he’s up to no good.
+A black cat’s sly movements might suggest to some superstitious spectators that they’re up to no good.

 Many early American settlers believed in witches who could take the form of black cats.
 This would allow them to sneak around unnoticed as they performed magic spells.
 It was also believed that a witch could shapeshift into a black cat up to nine times, which may have something to do with the belief that cats have nine lives.
 In today’s pop culture, black cats are often featured either as witches or alongside witches.